 The work of Nakanohito Vol. 2 "in charge of social symbiosis" of the Tokyo Metropolitan Foundation for History and Culture [Part II]

-Arts Council Tokyo is promoting a project called "Creative Wellbeing Tokyo" to improve accessibility, develop programs and build networks.
-Yukiko Otaka, who is in charge of social symbiosis, and team leader Yuriko Komai are in charge of coordination and coordination between each facility and the Tokyo Metropolitan Government.
-I asked you about the job description and how you joined the team.
+Arts Council Tokyo is promoting a project called "Creative Well-Being Tokyo" to improve accessibility, develop programs, and build networks.
+Yukiko Otaka, who works in charge of social coexistence, and Yuriko Komai, team leader, are responsible for coordinating with each facility and the Tokyo Metropolitan Government.
+We spoke to them about their respective jobs and how they joined the organization.

-* Department names and titles are current at the time of interview
+*Department names and titles are those at the time of the interview.

 From the left, Yukiko Otaka, Yuriko Komai,